RiddaWitdianti/RiddaWitdianti/README.md

 - 🌱 I’m currently learning **Laravel and Vue.js**

-- 🤝 I’m looking for help with **brainstorming about the world of programming especially in the web**
+- 🤝 I’m looking for help by **looking for a website or group to solve a problem**

 - 💬 Ask me **anything related to web applications, especially in the field of design**

 - 📫 How to reach me **your own way 😉**

-- ⚡ Fun fact **I love coding with a dark theme and it keeps me from being distracted by my eyesight and listening to 🐈 purrs in my daily life**
+- ⚡ Fun fact **I like coding with a dark theme and it keeps me from being distracted by my eyesight**

+- 🐈 I love cats **like to listen to cat purrs to relax the mind**

 <h3 align="left">Connect with me:</h3>
 <p align="left">